mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 No matter how close to the expected value you want the average to be ($$\epsilon_1$$) and how likely you want the average to be this close ($$\epsilon_2$$) there is an $$n_0$$ such that for $$n>n_0$$ you can guarantee both conditions.

 <a name="optimal-may-not-exist">3</a>: If the optimal encoding exists at all!
-In this situation as the sequence is infinite, it may very well be that you can always find a slightly better one so the minimun is never reached.
+In this situation as the sequence is infinite, it may very well be that you can always find a slightly better one so the minimum is never reached.

 <a name="q-sum-one">4</a>: Note that we don't need to restrict ourselves to $$ \sum_i q_i = 1 $$.
 That is, $$q$$ can have some extra symbols in its distribution besides those that also happen under $$p$$.